nsnam/ns-3-dev-git/doc/manual/source/working-with-git.rst

 .. _Working with git:

-Working with git as a user
+Working with Git as a user
 --------------------------

 The ns-3 project used Mercurial in the past as its source code control system, but it has moved to Git in December 2018.
 Git is a VCS like Mercurial, Subversion or CVS, and it is used to maintain many open-source (and closed-source) projects.
-While git and mercurial have a lot of common properties, if you are new to git you should read first an introduction to it.
+While Git and mercurial have a lot of common properties, if you are new to Git you should read first an introduction to it.
 The most up-to-date guide is the Git Book, at https://git-scm.com/book/en/v2/Getting-Started-Git-Basics.

 The ns-3 project is officially hosted on GitLab.com at https://gitlab.com/nsnam/.
 For convenience and historical reasons, ns-3-dev mirrors are currently posted on Bitbucket.com and GitHub.com, and kept in sync with the official repository periodically via cron jobs.
 We recommend that users who have been working from one of these mirrors repoint their remotes so that they pull origin or upstream from GitLab.com (see below explanation about how to configure remotes).